Col0ring/types-kit/docs/types-kit.iterablevalue.md

 ## IterableValue type

-Get the value type of an Iterable / AsyncIterable
+Get the value type of an Iterable / AsyncIterable.

 <b>Signature:</b>